elastic/harp/README.md

   * Seal / Unseal a container for integrity and confidentiality property conservation to enforce at-rest encryption (aes256-gcm96 or chacha20-poly1305);
   * Multiple identities sealing algorithm;

+## FAQ

+* Is it used internally at Elastic? - Yes.
+It is used to generate bootstrap secrets used to bootstrap the new region infrastructure components.
+  #ChickenEggProblem

+* Harp is only supporting `Vault`? - No, it has been published with only vault support builtin, but it supports many other secret storage implementations via plugins.

+* What's the difference with `Vault`? - Hashicorp Vault is an encrypted highly available K/V store with advanced autorization engine, it doesn't handle secret provisioning for you.
+You can't ask Vault to generate secrets for your application and store them using a defined logic.
+Harp is filling this requirement.

 ## License